 What is Carbon Fiber?

 Carbon fiber (also known as carbon fibre) is one of the strongest and most lightweight materials available on the market today.
-Five times stronger than steel and one third its weight, carbon fiber composites are often used in aerospace and aviation, robotics, racing, and a wide variety of industrial applications.
+Five times stronger than steel and one-third its weight, carbon fiber composites are often used in aerospace, aviation, robotics, racing, and a wide variety of industrial applications.

-Carbon fiber fabric comes in a variety of weaves that have different strength properties.
-The most common are plain weave, harness satin weave, twill weave and unidirectional.
+The fabric comes in a variety of weaves that have different strength properties.
+The most common are plain weave, harness satin weave, twill weave, and unidirectional.

-To make a carbon fiber sheet (also known as a composite), carbon fiber fabric is saturated or infused with epoxy resins and heated at high temperatures.
-Shaped pieces are made by layering several pieces of fabric over a mold, saturating them with resin and heating it until the resin has infused through all layers.
+To make a sheet (also known as a composite), carbon fiber fabric is saturated or infused with epoxy resins and heated at high temperatures.
+Shaped pieces are made by layering several pieces of fabric over a mold, saturating them with resin, and heating it until the resin has infused through all layers.